bhvym-sudo/RUNNR/README.md

 - Network error pop ups in between
   - Will remove from error handling

-- Late loading of songs
+- Late loading of songs on wifi
   - Will use RetroAPI properly with dns caching etc

+- Song plays in background for sometime
+  - Fixed, coming in upcoming release